IdeaSpaceVR/VR-View-360-Video-with-Hotspot-Navigation/README.md

 # VR View 360 Video with Hotspot Navigation theme
-This theme comes pre-installed with the <a href="https://github.com/IdeaSpaceVR/IdeaSpace">IdeaSpaceVR CMS</a>.
+This theme is pre-installed with the latest <a href="https://github.com/IdeaSpaceVR/IdeaSpace">IdeaSpaceVR</a> version.
 It integrates the VR View for the Web JavaScript API by Google.

 ![VR View 360 Video with Hotspot Navigation](screenshot.png)